-- Measure C2.1: Detailed review of inland waterway options for freight movement - Measure C3.1: Detailed review of coastal shipping options for freight movement - Measure C4.1: Step-by-step guidance on road to rail modal shift
+Detailed review of inland waterway options for freight Step-by-step guidance on road to rail modal shift movement

-- SO1.
-To improve the efficiency of the operation of the freight and logistics sector in the Transport for the South East area: - this Strategic Action and its components are designed to enhance not just the sustainability of freight movement and logistics activity but to enhance efficiency through optimised modal choice. - SO5.
-To better integrate freight into place-making activity: - ✓ by reducing the impacts of freight movement and logistics activity on local amenity. - SO6.
-To reduce the impact of freight and logistics operations on the environment through a reduction in air pollution and greenhouse gas emissions from the sector to achieve net-zero by 2050 at the latest: - ✓ ✓ by reducing the environmental impacts of freight movement and logistics activity. - SO7.
-To reduce the impact of freight on communities through reductions in noise levels, air quality impacts and informal overnight lorry parking: - ✓ by reducing the social and environmental impacts of freight movement and logistics activity.
+Delivery of strategic objectives √ SO1 To improve the efficiency of the operation of the freight and logistics sector in the Transport for the South East area: this Strategic Action and its components are designed to enhance not just the sustainability of freight movement and logistics activity but to enhance efficiency through optimised modal choice.
+SO5 To better integrate freight into place-making activity: • by reducing the impacts of freight movement and logistics activity on local amenity.
+11 S06 To reduce the impact of freight and logistics operations on the environment through a reduction in air pollution and greenhouse gas emissions from the sector to achieve net-zero by 2050 at the latest: by reducing the environmental impacts of freight movement and logistics activity.
+SO7 To reduce the impact of freight on communities through reductions in noise levels, air quality impacts and informal overnight lorry parking: • by reducing the social and environmental impacts of freight movement and logistics activity.